rohancode/facial-keypoints-detection/README.md

 ## Introduction

+1. python3 -m venv env
+2. pip install -r requirements.txt

 Real time face keypoints detection for mobile devices using tflite on mobile gpus.
 Face keypoints detection is used in many applications like applying makeup, instagram filters etc.Generally face keypoint or body keypoint detection are solved using hourglass or encoder-decoder CNN architectures, but those architectures large and slow for edge use cases.
 So I am trying to solve this problem by treating it as a regression problem on an open source dataset i.e. directing predicting x and y coordinates of the keypoint by using MobilenetV1 (pretrained on ImageNet).

 When building deep learning models for mobile device especially for real-time use cases ( fps >= 30 ), inference and